Wilson-Barbosa/personal-angular-components/README.md

 To generate an app for testing use: `ng generate library library-name`

+To generate a component inside a lib: `ng generate component path --project=library-name`

 Official documentation about libraries can be found at: [Creating Libraries in Angular](https://angular.dev/tools/libraries/creating-libraries)

 ## Current components